kolkhis/tech-notes/linux/bash/programmable_bash_completion.md

 You use `complete` to specify what should be used for completions for a given command.

 - `complete -F func_name mycmd`: Use the function `func_name` to generate completions for `mycmd`.
 - `complete -C command mycmd`: Use the command `command` to generate completions for `mycmd`.
     - This is usually used for binary programs, not shell functions.
 - `complete -W wordlist mycmd`: Use the `wordlist` (static list of words) for completions.
 - `complete -A action mycmd`: Specifies a completion "action."
-Actions can be:
+  The `action` can be:
     - `command`: Command names from the `PATH`.
     - `file`: File names.
     - `directory`: Directory names.
     - `user`: Usernames from `/etc/passwd`.
     - `host`: Hostnames from `/etc/hosts`.
     - `group`: Group names from `/etc/groups`.

 - `complete ... mycmd -P prefix`: Add a prefix to every possible completion.
    Used with other options.
   ```bash
   complete -W "prod dev stage" -P "--env=" mycmd
   ```

 - `complete ... mycmd -S suffix`: Add a suffix to every possible completion.
    Used with other options.
   ```bash
   complete -W "backup deploy" -S ".sh" mycmd
   ```